sokorid/Home-Lab-Stuff/How-To-Setup-Casaos-Through-Ubuntu-Server-For-Beginners/README.md

 ## Install Guide For Ubuntu Server
 most important things to take note of is
-- when you get to the IP screen pay attention to what your web interface is
+- when you get to the IP screen, pay attention to what your web interface is
 - make sure you disable lvm
 - make sure you enable SSH